 The Grind Route

-The Grouse Grind trail is well marked with signs showing distance, elevation and how you are progressing.
+Mother Nature’s Stairmaster is well-marked with signs showing distance, elevation, and how you are progressing.

 Markers on the Grouse Trail – there are 4 different kinds of markers on the trail;